bagpyp/app/README.md

 # Python Starter Project

-This is a minimal Python project template designed to help you quickly bootstrap a new Python project.
-It includes a basic structure, dependency management with Poetry, and configuration loading via `python-dotenv`.
+This project is a minimal FastAPI template designed to help you quickly bootstrap a new Python project with Docker, automated database migrations, and a robust testing setup.
+It uses Poetry for dependency management and `python-dotenv` for environment configuration.

+---

 ## Features

+- **Dockerized Database Services**: Spin up Postgres containers for development and testing using Docker Compose.
-- **Dependency Management**: Uses [Poetry](https://python-poetry.org/) for managing dependencies and packaging.
+- **Dependency Management**: Uses [Poetry](https://python-poetry.org/) for managing project dependencies and packaging.
-- **Environment Configuration**: Uses [python-dotenv](https://github.com/theskumar/python-dotenv) for environment variable management.
+- **Environment Configuration**: Loads settings from `.env` and `.env.test` using [python-dotenv](https://github.com/theskumar/python-dotenv).
-- **Code Formatting**: Configured with [Black](https://black.readthedocs.io/) for consistent code style.
-- **Extensible Project Structure**: Provides a foundation for scaling your project.
+- **Automatic Database Migrations**: Integrates [Alembic](https://alembic.sqlalchemy.org/) to manage and run migrations automatically on app startup.
+- **FastAPI Starter App**: A simple FastAPI application that exposes a `/health` endpoint to verify the application and database connection.
+- **Testing Setup**: Uses [pytest](https://pytest.org/) with fixtures that override the database connection, ensuring tests run on an isolated test database.

 ---